 How to be an Environmentally Sustainable Fulfillment Warehouse

-Third-Party Logistics (3PL's) are an integral part of the e-commerce landscape and are employed by a wide range of businesses in all types of e-commerce.
-With the consumer wanting businesses to adopt a more sustainable approach, 3PL's will also need to adapt.
-Here are the top eight action items 3PL's can adapt to become environmentally sustainable:
+Third-Party Logistics companies (3PL) are an integral part of the e-commerce landscape and are employed by a wide range of businesses in all types of e-commerce.
+With the consumer wanting businesses to adopt a more sustainable approach, 3PLs will also need to adapt.
+Here are the top action items 3PLs can adapt to become environmentally sustainable:

 Steps to a Sustainable 3PL: